-- 1. Failure to comply with the lawful order or reasonable request of an identified University official, any non-University law enforcement official, any non-University emergency responder, or any protective order. - 2.
-Providing false or misleading information to a University official, law enforcement official, paramedics, or other medical staff. - 3.
-Commercial solicitation on campus without prior written approval from appropriate University officials. - 4.
+- Failure to comply with the lawful order or reasonable request of an identified Universityofficial, any non-University law enforcement official, any non-University emergency responder, or any protective order. - 2.
+Providing false or misleading information to a University official, law enforcement official, paramedics, or other medical staff.
+This may include allowing an advisor, advocate, or legal representative to submit false or misleading information on behalf of the student. - 3.
+Commercial solicitation on campus without prior written approval from appropriateUniversity officials. - 4.
 Acts that disrupt the University student conduct process or other University investigation, adjudication, or resolution process.
-Examples may include, but are not limited to: attempting to coerce or influence a person regarding the reporting of a student conduct violation or a person's participation in any student conduct proceeding; avoiding or impeding communication in regard to a conduct proceeding; or actively disrupting a meeting or proceeding. - 5.
-Urination or defecation in a public space. - 6.
-The unauthorized sale or attempted sale of University-issued student tickets. - 7.
+Examples may include but are not limited to: attempting to coerce or influence a person regarding the reporting of a student conduct violation or a person's participation in any student conduct proceeding; avoiding or impeding communication in regard to a conduct proceeding; or actively disrupting a meeting or proceeding. - 5.
+Urination or defecation in a public space.

+- 6. The unauthorized sale or attempted sale of University-issued student tickets. - 7.
 Any disruption of normal University operations caused by a student's guest or animal. - 8.
-Behavior which disrupts or obstructs student learning, instruction, research, administrative or other University operations or previously scheduled or reserved oncampus activities. - 9.
+Behavior which disrupts or obstructs student learning, instruction, research, administrative or other University operations or previously scheduled or reserved on-campus activities. - 9.
 Obstruction of free flow of pedestrian or vehicular traffic. - 10.
 Unreasonable disruption of peace, academic study, or sleep of others on or off campus. - 11.
 Retaliation against another for making a report of conduct that may be in violation of this Code or other University policy, or for participating in an investigation, process, or hearing.
 Making a report that is not made in good faith may be considered retaliation.
-See the Sex Discrimination and Sexual Misconduct policy for prohibited conduct defined as retaliation in that policy.
+See the Sex Discrimination and Sexual Misconduct policy for prohibited conduct defined as retaliation in that pol